yfsherry/Genetic-Algorithm-based-linear-regression-Rpackage/README.md

 Group Members: Yuxuan Fu, Preeti Gondi, Wenxin Zhang

-The idea of selection mechanism was presented through our R code:
+Idea of selection mechanism is presented as:

 Selection mechanism: process by which parents are chosen to produce offspring Three methods of parent selection:

-Method 1: FitnessRandom
+- Method 1: FitnessRandom
 Select one parent with probability proportional to fitness and select the other parent completely at random

-Method 2: FitnessFitness
+- Method 2: FitnessFitness
 Select each parent independent with probability proportional to fitness

-Method 3: Tournament
+- Method 3: Tournament
 Tournament selection: set of chromosomes in generation t is randomly partitioned into k disjoint subsets of equal size; best individual in each group is chosen as a parent;
 additional random partitionings are carried out until sufficient parents have been